i. A pullback is a short period of price retracement.

 This is similar to the trendline pullback system.

-After the price has pull backed to the moving average, look for confirmation of price resuming the prevailing trend.
+After the price has pull back to the moving average, look for confirmation of price resuming the prevailing trend.

 Stop loss can be placed at previous swing high or low and targets could be fixed according to RRR or traders can look to ride the trend till the price is respecting the moving average.